#ToBeHonest: Privacy is a foreign concept to me since having kids

 They should also ask you if you like to bath or shower alone, because you're basically never going to get an uninterrupted shower or bath again.

 They will also put their heads right up your top, even when they're not being breastfed, just for the craic.

 One bathroom invasion in particular led to some awkward conversation when my child decided to tell everyone in the house that I had a bad cut on my leg and that they saw it when we were in the bathroom.

-This led to me having to explain how I was not in fact injured but just on my period.
+This led to me having to explain that I was not in fact injured, but just on my period.

-Some ante-natal classes where someone keeps trying to bust in on you while your trying to use the bathroom wouldn't go a miss too.
+Some ante-natal classes where someone keeps trying to bust in on you while you're trying to use the bathroom wouldn't go amiss.